-As a kid I used to have an irrational fear of black holes.
-I learned from the I Wonder Why series that one cannot escape a black hole — you either travel faster than the speed of light (highly impractical, according to a nerd called Albert) or you destroy yourself piece-by-piece as you get closer and closer to singularity.
+When I was a kid, I learned from the I Wonder Why series that one cannot escape a black hole — you either travel faster than the speed of light (highly impractical, according to a nerd called Albert) or you destroy yourself piece-by-piece as you get closer and closer to singularity.
 Fun stuff.

 Black holes also distort our sense of time.
 Inside a black hole, time slows down and everything else speeds up.
 Time gets whacked, so to speak, which is also what happens when we spend hours and hours on the Internet engulfed in the cold celestial blob that is YouTube.

 But I don’t fear YouTube and I don’t hate it either.
 I just don’t like myself when I get swallowed by those insipid artista videos like Boy Abunda’s Fast Talk or Darla’s bag raids.
 Bag raids, in particular, are unexplainably addictive.
 The attempt to humanize celebrities does nothing to mask the brazen displays of luxury — still, I dive in.

 The better part of YouTube has an even stronger pull.
 Two of my favorite channels, for example, are Lessons from the Screenplay and Every Frame a Painting.
 They use the video essay format to deconstruct movies with keen attention to cinematic form (i.e. screenplay, musical score, camera movement, etc).
 I think film analyses that focus on form are better expressed through video essays.
 By showing us clips from the movies being dissected, video essays are able to present the argument and the evidence at the same time.